jcrecio/Flipi.RequestContainer/README.md

 Container that stores all the destinations that need to be fetched to get the flights periodically

 <pre>
-To setup the app for the first time, you need to execute setup.ps1 in windows or setup.sh in linux
+For virtualvenv: To setup the app for the first time, you need to execute setup.ps1 in windows or setup.sh in linux For docker: No prerequisites

 In order to run the app you have to: